net-vinothkumar/springboot-elk/README.md

 Thanks to the open source.
 We already have bundle of tools which can do the magic if used properly together.
 One such popular set of tools are Elastic Search, Logstash and Kibana – together referred as ELK stack.
 They are used for searching, analyzing, and visualizing log data in a real time.

 # ELK Stack Architecture :

+Logstash processes the application log files based on the filter criteria we set and sends those logs to Elasticsearch.
+Through Kibana, we view and analyze those logs when required.

 <img width="1319" alt="screen shot 2019-03-08 at 13 26 51" src="https://user-images.githubusercontent.com/30971809/54028642-fb1e7f80-41a5-11e9-9873-1e2b6c316615.png">

+### Elasticsearch is a distributed, JSON-based search and analytics engine designed for horizontal scalability, maximum reliability, and easy management.

+### Logstash is a dynamic data collection pipeline with an extensible plugin ecosystem and strong Elasticsearch synergy.

+### Kibana gives the visualization of data through a UI.